TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         This property allows you to set a password which will be required when connecting to the SPICE port when SPICE is enabled.
-NOTE: SPICE support requires your KVM zone to be using a zone root dataset with the image_uuid option and that dataset must know what to do with these special options.
+NOTE: SPICE support requires your kvm zone to be using a zone root dataset with the image_uuid option and that dataset must know what to do with these special options.
 IMPORTANT: this password will be visible from the GZ of the CN and anyone with access to the serial port in the guest.
 Set to an empty string (default) to not require a password at this level.

         type: string (8 chars max)
-        vmtype: KVM
+        vmtype: kvm
         listable: no
         create: yes
         update: yes